ScialdoneLab/CIARA/README.md

 3. **background**: Vector of genes for which the function **CIARA_gene** is run
 4. **cores_number**: Integer.Number of cores to use.
 5. **p_value**: maximum p value (returned by the R function fisher.test with parameter alternative = "g") for considering a local region enriched
-6. **odds_ratio**: minimum odds ratio (returned by the R function fisher.test with parameter alternative = "g") above which a local region is considered enriched
-7. **local_region**: minimum number of local regions (cell with its knn neighbours) where the binarized gene expression is enriched in 1
+6. **local_region**: minimum number of local regions (cell with its knn neighbours) where the binarized gene expression is enriched in 1
-8. **approximation**.Logical.For a given gene, the fisher test is run in the local regions of only the cells where the binarized gene expression is 1
+7. **approximation**.Logical.For a given gene, the fisher test is run in the local regions of only the cells where the binarized gene expression is 1

 Return a dataframe with n_rows equal to the length of **background** .
 Each row is the output from **CIARA_gene**.